Tools and Infrastructure

-You can add links in the left column for some external services:
+Upon request to email@example.com the staff can add links in group’s tools menu for some external services:

 The administrative interface for naming Chair(s) is the group’s participants page.
 Only participants (and W3C staff) have access to the administrative interface and they must be logged in to view and use it.